 Latvia has a sprawling coastline fringed by the Baltic Sea and Gulf of Finland, so a cruise is a great way to visit this country.
 Cruise ships dock at the terminal on the Daugava river, which is very close to the city and the old town.
 A wide variety of cruise ships and cruise lines dock in Riga, from the mega-ships of Royal Caribbean, NCL, MSC Cruises and Princess Cruise through to smaller, more boutique luxury lines like Azamara, Hapag-Lloyd Cruises and Regent Seven Seas.

-Latvia cruises: Best places to visit in Latvia
+Best places to visit on a Latvia cruise

 In 30 years, Riga has transformed from a Soviet city to a flamboyant metropolis embracing the European Union.
 The city delights tourist with its storybook old town, art nouveau buildings and friendly café culture spilling out onto the cobbled streets.
 Over a third of Latvia’s residents live in Riga, a city that has been referred to as both the Paris and Prague of the East – but with fewer swathes of tourists and cheaper prices.
 Along a Latvia cruise, make sure to walk the pedestrian-only old town and visit some of its many world-class museums – like the KGB and Motormuseum.
 Three decades of freedom look good on this city, which has birthed a culture of hip cocktail bars, concert halls and restaurants experimenting with local produce foraged in the surrounding forests.